Studying

 Instruction is given in English, but the courses and assignments can also be done in Finnish or Swedish.

-Check out courses in the University of Helsinki online course catalogue for students in the Studies service.
-Please note, that some courses will not be lectured every academic year.
+You can check out courses in the online course catalogue for University of Helsinki students.
+Please note that some courses are not taught every academic year.
+Finnish courses are offered for international students.

 Master's thesis